 A necessary part of growing any industry is a strong workforce, and Régine believes we need to focus on inspiring and building the next generation of talent.
 Children, as well as the current workforce, need to be better informed about the spectrum of jobs available, in particular those that are in high demand.

 As a continuation of her voting record and legislation authored and co-sponsored in support of economic growth initiatives, Régine will continue to bring public and private stakeholders together to find comprehensive strategies.

-- Prioritize professional development and training for educators
+- Prioritize professional development and training to strengthen our workforce

 Régine’s work toward growing our economy: